Blacklion14/Regression/README.md

 ## Our Work

 Here in this repository I have implemented many Regression techniques for different use cases and real life computation scenarios.
-Foloowing are the different implementations:
+Following are the different implementations:

  - [Single Linear Regression](/Section%201%20-%20Simple%20Linear%20Regression/)
  - [Multiple Linear Regression](/Section%202%20-%20Multiple%20Linear%20Regression/)